Arbitrium-Studios/Open-Fantasy/README.md

 # What is Toontown Fantasy?

-## Toontown Fantasy is a non-profit, re-envisioning of Disney's Toontown Online!
-The game is built from the ground up using the latest technologies to make your experience more enjoyable and immersive!
-Come make your own Fantasy or play my idea of Toontown Fantasy for FREE today!
+## Toontown Fantasy is a singleplayer, non-profit, re-envisioning of Disney's Toontown Online built using Open-Toontown to begin to bring my world to life!
+Come make your own Fantasy for FREE today!
 The future of Toontown is in YOUR fingertips!
 What will you create?
 Only time will tell!

 ### Management Team:
 + THE PLAYER ZER0 aka Gracie T. Lovelight | Director/Owner